MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/05-enable-sql-defender-and-data-classification.md

 lab:
   title: Lab 5 – Enable Microsoft Defender for SQL and Data classification
   module: Implement a Secure Environment for a Database Service
-  description: In this exercise, you've enhanced the security of an Azure SQL Database by enabling Microsoft Defender for SQL.
-You've also created classified columns based on Azure portal recommendations.
+  description: "You'll enable Microsoft Defender for SQL on an Azure SQL Database and apply data classification labels based on Azure portal recommendations.
+By the end, you'll understand how to strengthen your database security posture and identify sensitive data."
   duration: 30 minutes
-  level: 500
+  level: 400
   islab: true
   primarytopics:
     - Azure